Selective licensing

 Address lists are provided as guidance, however any private rented properties located within the LSOA boundary at the time of designation or over the lifetime of the scheme would be liable for a licence.

-These files may not be suitable to view for people with disabilities, users of assistive technology or mobile phone devices.
+The PDFs below may not be suitable to view for people with disabilities, users of assistive technology or mobile phone devices.

-How to apply for a Selective Licence
+How to apply for a selective licence

 If you are a property owner or a managing agent of privately rented accommodation within one of the designated selective licensing areas, you can complete an online application.